tricodex/next-app-ethglobal-bk24/Rootstock/Readme.md

-OUr plan was to use Rootstock as an intermediary bridging between Bitcoin & Ethereum; this would allow a Bitcoin Rune to be used as a software key (soul) manipulated by a master control panel on Rootstock.
+Our plan was to use Rootstock as an intermediary bridging between Bitcoin & Ethereum; this would allow a Bitcoin Rune to be used as a software key (soul) manipulated by a master control panel on Rootstock.